Demographics of Angola

 As a former overseas territory of Portugal until 1975, Angola possesses a Portuguese population of over 200,000, a number that has been growing from 2000 onwards, because of Angola's growing demand for qualified human resources.
-Currently, over 300,000 Angolans are white, 3 million Angolans are mixed race (black and white) and 50,000 Angolans are from China, which accounts for 1.35 million people.
-In 1974, white Angolans made up a population of 330,000 to 350,000 people in an overall population of 6.3 million Angolans at that time.
+Currently, Around 300,000 Angolans are white, around 500,000 Angolans are mixed race or black and white, and around 50,000 Angolans are from China.
+This accounts for around 850,000 people.
+In 1974, white Angolans made up a population of 350,000 people in an overall population of 6.3 million Angolans at that time.
 The only reliable source on these numbers is Gerald Bender & Stanley Yoder, Whites in Angola on the Eve of Independence: The Politics of Numbers, Africa Today, 21 (4) 1974, pp. 23 – 37.
 Today, many Angolans who are not ethnic Portuguese can claim Portuguese nationality under Portuguese law.
-Estimates on the overall population are given in O País Besides the Portuguese, significant numbers of people from other European and from diverse Latin American countries (especially Brazil) can be found.
+Estimates on the overall population are given in O Pais.
+Besides the Portuguese, significant numbers of people from other European and from diverse Latin American countries (especially Brazil) can be found.
 From the 2000s, many Chinese have settled and started up small businesses, while at least as many have come as workers for large enterprises (construction or other).
 Observers claim that the Chinese community in Angola might include as many as 300,000 persons at the end of 2010, but reliable statistics are not at this stage available.
 In 1974/75, over 25,000 Cuban soldiers arrived in Angola to help the MPLA forces at the beginning of the Angolan Civil War.
 Once this was over, a massive development cooperation in the field of health and education brought in numerous civil personnel from Cuba.
 However, only a very small percentage of all these people has remained in Angola, either for personal reasons (intermarriage) or as professionals (e.g., medical doctors).

 The largest religious denomination is Catholicism, to which adheres about half the population.
 Roughly 26% are followers of traditional forms of Protestantism (Congregationals, Methodists, Baptista, Lutherans, Reformed), but over the last decades there has in addition been a growth of Pentecostal communities and African Initiated Churches.
 In 2006, one out of 221 people were Jehovah's Witnesses.
-Blacks from Mali, Nigeria and Senegal are mostly Sunnite Muslims, but do not make up more than 1 - 2% of the population.
+Africans from Mali, Nigeria and Senegal are mostly Sunnite Muslims, but do not make up more than 1 - 2% of the population.
 By now few Angolans retain African traditional religions following different ethnic faiths.

 Population

 According to the 2022 revision of the world factbook the total population was 34,795,287 in 2022.
 The proportion of children below the age of 14 in 2020 was 47.83%, 49.87% was between 15 and 65 years of age, while 2.3% was 65 years or older.

-Population by Sex and Age Group (Census 16.V.2014):

-Population Estimates by Sex and Age Group (01.VII.2020):